samuelTyh/airflow-dbt-sales-analytics/README.md

 # Sales Data Pipeline

-This project implements a complete data engineering pipeline for processing sales data, from ingestion to analytics-ready dimensional models.
+This project implements a complete data engineering pipeline for processing sales data, from ingestion to analytics-ready dimensional models based on the data exploration in [notebook](./misc/exploration.ipynb).

 ## Features